-We are a facilities-based global telecommunications company offering international and domestic long distance and other telecommunications services to business, residential and carrier customers.
-Our customers are primarily in North America, Europe and selected markets within both the Asia-Pacific region.
-We seek to capitalize on the increasing demand for high-guality international telecommunications services.
+We are a facilities-based global telecommunications company.
+We offer international and domestic long distance and other telecommunications services to business, residential and carrier customers.
+Our customers are primarily in North America and selected markets within both the Asia-Pacific region and Europe.
+We seek to capitalize on the increasing demand for high-quality international telecommunications services.
 The globalization of the world's economies, the worldwide trend toward telecommunications deregulation and the growth of data and Internet traffic fuels this demand.
-We provide services over our telecommunications network, which consists of (i) 19 carrier-grade switches, including 15 international gateway switches in the United States, Australia, Canada, Germany, Japan, Puerto Rico and the United Kingdom, (ii) four domestic switches in Australia, (iii) more than 100 POPs and Internet access nodes within our principal servicer regions, (iv) both owned and leased transmission capacity on undersea and land-based fiber optic cable systems and (v) an international satellite earth station located in London, together with the capacity we leased on an Intelsat satellite.
-Utilizing this network, along with resale arrangements and foreign carrier agreements, we offer quality service to approximately 1.7 million customers.
+We provide services over our telecommunications network, which includes (i) 12 international gateway switches in the United States, Australia, Canada, Germany, Japan, Puerto Rico and the United Kingdom, (ii) four domestic switches in Australia, (iii) both owned and leased transmission capacity on undersea and land-based fiber optic cable systems and (iv) an international satellite earth station located in London.
+Utilizing this network, along with resale arrangements and foreign carrier agreements, we offer quality service to approximately 450,000 customers.

-We were founded in February 1994, and through the first half of 1995 we were a development stage enterprise involved in various start-up activities.
+Primus was founded in February 1994, and through the first half of 1995 was a development stage enterprise involved in various start-up activities.
 These activities included: